Tamas-Gavlider/WanderRoads/README.md

 #### Bugs

-Bugs were tracked throughout the project as [GitHub issues](https://github.com/users/Tamas-Gavlider/projects/5/views/1).
+Bugs were tracked throughout the project as [GitHub issues](https://github.com/users/Tamas-Gavlider/projects/8).
 The following bugs were identified during the testing:

 - If a user visits a profile and the profile owner hasn't set any travel preferences yet, the "Add Travel Preferences" button will be visible.
 However, if the visitor clicks on it, an error message saying, "You already have preferences," will appear.
+This was caused by a logical error.
+Fixed by conditional statement.

-- The issue where the edit post could not be submitted without updating the image has been fixed, but the image was not made a required field.
+- The issue where the edit post could not be submitted without updating the image has been fixed, it was caused by the backend where the image was set as required field.

 - Cache was added to the Post model in the backend; however, it caused an issue on the frontend.
 When a post was created, it did not immediately appear on the posts page or the map.
 The cache was removed from the post views to fix this issue.

 - Visitors could not see the profile owner's preferences due to a logical error in the add travel preference file.
+Fixed by conditional statement.

 #### Known Bugs